Neurotech-Hub/Hublink-BEAM/docs/assembly.md

 ![Circuit Side View](BEAM_circuit_side.jpg)

-5. Inser the coin cell for the RTC.
+5. Insert the coin cell for the RTC.
 6. Turn the module "OFF" and ensure both switches remain "UP" (towards the A/B markers) for production deployment.

 ### Low Power Modification